Suhail372/School-Info-Chatbot-Hyderabad/README.md

 # School-Info-Chatbot-Hyderabad
+## Description
 A chatbot designed to assist students and parents in Hyderabad schools by providing quick access to information and facilitating communication.

+## Disclaimer
+The data used in this project was sourced from yellowslate.com.
+We do not claim any ownership over the data and it is used solely for educational and learning purposes.
+This project is not intended for commercial use.
+If you are the owner of the data and have any concerns, please contact us at suhailazad372@gmail.com to have the data removed.

 ## How to Run the Project